jackmiller2003/grokking-beyond-neural-networks-video/script.md

 ## Introduction

+Hello everyone, in this video I will walkthrough the paper, Grokking Beyond Neural Networks, which I co-wrote with Charles O'Neill and Thang Bui.

-Grokking is a phenomenon originally found in the accuracy curves of neural networks.
+To begin with let's define grokking.
+This is a phenomenon originally found in the accuracy curves of neural networks.
 It is characterised by a signficiant gap between the performance of the network on a training set (animation pause) when compared to a validation set (animation pause).
-The difference in timing between these two curves is known as the grokking gap (animation pause).
+The difference in timing between these two curves is known as the grokking gap or delta k (animation pause).

-In our paper, Grokking Beyond Neural Networks, we demonstrate three important properties of the phenomenon:
+In our paper, we demonstrate three important properties of grokking:

 1. Grokking occurs outside of neural networks (animation pause).
-It can be found in Gaussian process regression, Gaussian process classification and linear regression.
+In fact, it can be found in Gaussian process regression, Gaussian process classification and linear regression.
 2. One can induce grokking via a particular data augmentation technique (animation pause).
 Specifically, if you append random bits to input examples, one sees a reliable increase in grokking.
 3. Explicit regularisation is required for grokking to occur in certain settings (animation pause).

-One can read more about these points in the paper linked in the description of this video.

 ## (1) Grokking outside of neural networks